Fans and musicians pay tribute to Foo Fighters drummer Taylor Hawkins

 The band Def Leppard posted a statement on Twitter from guitarist Rick Savage, who wrote that Hawkins was “the epitome of the modern day rock star & inspiration to kids everywhere, including this rather old one.”

-Fans shared recent footage of Hawkins performing, including a video in Argentina earlier this week.
+Fans shared recent footage of Hawkins performing, including a video in Argentina earlier in the week.
 Hawkins’s final performance was on March 22, at the Lollapalooza festival in Buenos Aires.

 Hawkins joined Foo Fighters three years after Dave Grohl formed the band.
 In Grohl’s 2021 autobiography, “The Storyteller: Tales of Life and Music,” the former Nirvana drummer called Hawkins his “best friend and partner in crime.”
 In a 2014 “60 Minutes” interview, Grohl praised his drummer’s technical skills, saying, “I don’t necessarily miss being the drummer — because I have the greatest drummer in the world.”